Naval Live Oaks Reservation: History

 The land which comprises the present Naval Live Oaks Area was purchased with the goal of reserving the valuable live oaks resources for shipbuilders.
 President John Quincy Adams is credited for the authorization to establish this federal tree farm.
 Superintendent Henry Marie Brackenridge, who lived on the tree farm, experimented with cultivating the live oak tree.
 He was perhaps the United States' first federal forester.

 The practice of using live oaks in shipbuilding was well-established in America by 1700.
 Early famous live oak vessels include the USS Hancock (1776), an American revolutionary privateer, the USS Constitution (1797), and the USS Constellation (1797).
 The USS Constitution saw action against the British during the War of 1812, receiving the nickname "Old Ironsides" due to the strength of its live oak construction.
 The need for wooden ship timber diminished with the advent of iron and steel warships.
 However, in 1926 live oak timbers from the Pensacola area were found to be useful in the restoration of the USS Constitution, a National Monument.

 Currently, the land comprises over 1300 acre in the Gulf Islands National Seashore and is owned by the Department of the Interior, National Park Service.
 U.S. Route 98 goes through the southern portion of the land.
-To the south of Highway 98 is a visitor's center for the Gulf Islands National Seashore and some public beach areas.
+To the south of Highway 98 is a visitor center for the Gulf Islands National Seashore and some public beach areas.
 On the north side, there is one picnic area with a trail to a bluff overlooking Pensacola Bay.
 There are trails throughout the park.